 There is a cinema in Harborne High Street which was the Royalty Cinema, boasting a ‘high quality Art Deco interior’.
 In the summer of 2011, the Royalty Cinema was designated Grade II Listed by English Heritage.

 The Outer Circle route now takes another one of the famous dog-leg turns out of Lordswood Road through the end of Harborne High Street into Harborne Park Road.
 When we last went past in 2014 we looked up at the pub on the corner and saw that the roof is missing.
 This was the Kings Arms, which was changed into a Tolkein theme pub called the Huntsman in 2013 by a hairdresser then the roof caught fire in July – he’d probably left his curling tongs plugged in!
 By September 2015 the building had been demolished to first floor level.
+In 2017 it was completely demolished and apartments are being built on the site.

 Further down Harborne Park Road, on our right is Old Church Road and along here we would find Harborne Hall, once home to a succession of notable Birmingham families including Walter Chamberlain brother to politician Joseph Chamberlain and members of the WT Avery family, remembered for their weighing machines.
 The hall was latterly a convent and is now used as a conference centre and hotel.
 Further along the same road is St Peter’s Church, parts of which date from the 14th century and the church school dating from before the mid 18th century which is grade two listed.